ganteater/ai-ae-plugin/README.md

 The **AI-AE-Plugin** is an Anteater plugin that introduces support for AI-powered workflows by integrating with Large Language Models (LLMs) like OpenAI GPT.
 This plugin enables users to generate content dynamically within Anteater recipes and provides command processors.

+> AI-AE-Plugin is an Anteater plugin (currently supporting OpenAI in version 1.2.X) that integrates large language models into Anteater workflows, enabling dynamic content generation, AI-powered code assistance, and command processors for seamless AI functionality.

 **Features**:

 - **AI-Powered Recipe Code Generation**: